HengchaoChen/DPRGD/README.md

 # Decentralized Projected Riemannian Gradient Descent (DPRGD)
-This is a repository for the paper *Distributed Online Riemannian Optimization in Dynamic Environments*.
+This is a repository for the paper *Decentralized Online Riemannian Optimization with Dynamic Environments*.
 Our experiments cover two Hadamard manifolds: hyperbolic spaces and the space of symmetric prositive definite (SPD) matrices.

 ## Introduction to the files